 The Route Of The Empire Builder

-Passing through seven states and covering a distance of over two thousand two hundred miles, this is an epic journey that last for just under two days, with most journeys taking between forty five and forty six hours.
-Traveling from Chicago, the route takes in the city of Milwaukee before following the Mississippi river for a distance on the way to Minneapolis, where there is a stop as the train takes on fuel and water.
+Passing through seven states and covering a distance of over two thousand two hundred miles, this is an epic journey that last for just under two days, with most journeys taking between forty-five and forty-six hours.
+Traveling from Chicago, the route takes in the city of Milwaukee before following the Mississippi River for a distance on the way to Minneapolis, where there is a stop for the train to take on fuel and water.
 As the journey continues the cities and towns along the route become smaller, before the train splits in Spokane, with one part of the train traveling on to Portland, while the remainder of the train takes the route through the amazing Cascade Mountains on to Seattle.

 Departure And Arrival